Jane Leibel

 864-2418

 A dedicated and inspiring teacher, Jane has adjudicated and delivered masterclasses across Canada.
-Her students have been accepted for graduate studies and opera performance programs throughout North America including The University of Toronto; Université de Montréal; New York University; The University of British Columbia; The Glen Gould Professional School, have performed with CO-SI Centre for Opera Study in Italy; Opera NUOVA; Contemporary Opera Lab; Opera Nuova, Opera on the Avalon; Canadian Operatic Arts Academy; St. Andrew’s Festival; Halifax Summer Workshop; and have careers as music teachers across Newfoundland and Labrador, and throughout Canada.
+Her students have been accepted for graduate studies and opera performance programs throughout North America including The University of Toronto; Université de Montréal; New York University; The University of British Columbia; The Glen Gould Professional School, have performed with CO-SI Centre for Opera Study in Italy; Opera NUOVA; Contemporary Opera Lab; Opera Nuova, Opera on the Avalon; Canadian Operatic Arts Academy; St. Andrew’s Festival; Halifax Summer Workshop; and have careers as music educators across Newfoundland and Labrador, and throughout Canada.